elfry2/dekita-laravelreact/doc/end-tree.md

 ## Overview
 An end-tree specifies what ends need to be attained for the attainment of a parent end.

-An end in the everyday sense is a goal, an objective to be attained.
-In this context, however, an end is not the desire, but rather the object being desired.
+An end is a goal, an objective to be attained.
+It is not the act of desiring, but rather the object being desired.
 For instance, if the desire is _I want to drink water_, then the end here is _water_.

 An end may have children.
 A child is an end that has to be attained before its parent, if the parent is to be attained.